Floating Wind’s Reality Check 2026: Why Legacy Subsea Dominance Defines the Energy Transition

 Frequently Asked Questions

-What is the iEPCI™ model, and why is it important for the floating wind market?
+What is Technip FMC’s core strategy for entering the floating offshore wind market?

 Experience In-Depth, Real-Time Analysis